Userctrl-HQ/userctrl-blog/content/post/shopify-setup.md

 +++
 author = "Userctrl HQ"
-title = "Userctrl setup with Shopify" date = "2020-11-24"
-description = "A brief description of how to setup your Shopify store wth userctrl" tags = [
+title = "How to Increase your Shopify Store Conversions with userctrl" date = "2020-11-24" description = "A brief description of how to setup your Shopify store wth userctrl" tags = [